akhesaCaro/akhesaCaro.github.io/generics.md

 To be efficient, the type implementing the `Generic` instance must be as close as possible to the wanted representation.

-For example, imagine we need to manipulate a type with a _price_ in our domain and we use the [safe-money library](htytps://ren.zone/articles/safe-money).
+For example, imagine we have a _product_ with a _price_ in our domain and we use the [safe-money library](htytps://ren.zone/articles/safe-money) to represent it because we care about the _currency_.

 ```Haskell
 > 2 :: Dense "EUR"
 Dense "EUR" 2%1    -- EUR 2.00
 ```

-You domain type could looks like this :
+Our domain type could looks like this :

 ```Haskell
 data Product =